 Our Coffered Ceiling In Our Living Room

-We built our home with an open floorplan, and I used a coffered ceiling to help define and separate the kitchen from our living space.
+We have an open floorplan, and I wanted to use a coffered ceiling to define and separate the kitchen from our living space.

 We angled the back of the trim in the back over the breakfast nook.
 For reference, our ceilings are just 9ft, and we brought the height of our coffered ceiling to 8 inches.